hk7math/blog-academic/content/home/people.md

 # ...
 Put Your Section Options Here (title etc.) ...
 title: 巨匠大神
-subtitle: 帶領歷史潮流的前沿思想
+subtitle: Master Minds
 weight: 80

 content:
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
-    - 科技
+    - 科技 Technology
-    - 數理
+    - 數理 Science
-    - 人文
+    - 人文 Humanities

 design:
   # Show user's social networking links? (true/false)